Contact Dr Paul Rostron

 Background

-Prior to joining Cranfield University, Paul was Assistant Professor of Chemistry at the Petroleum Institute, Abu Dhabi, responsible for the delivery of academic courses in Chemistry related to petroleum production and exploration, as well as undergraduate chemistry degree courses.
-Additionally he was the Departmental Health and Safety lead, developed research into corrosion in the oil and Gas industry, and has over 30 peer reviewed papers published, 4 PhD and 20 MSc students supervised.
+Prior to joining Cranfield University, Paul was Assistant Professor of Chemistry at the Petroleum Institute, Abu Dhabi, responsible for the delivery of academic courses in Chemistry related to petroleum production and exploration, at the Master's and Undergraduate level.
+Courses taught include: General Chemistry, Organic Chemistry, Physical Chemistry, Corrosion Engineering, Production Chemicals for Oil and Gas.
+Additionally he was the Departmental Health and Safety Manager, developed research into corrosion in the oil and Gas industry, and has over 30 peer reviewed papers published, 4 PhD and 20 MSc students supervised.

-Paul is Royal Society of Chemistry Chartered Chemist, and a member of the Institute of Corrosion
+Paul is a Chartered Chemist of the Royal Society of Chemistry, and a member of the Institute of Corrosion

 Research opportunities